Web Developer CV Examples for 2025 (Full Guide)

 Awards

 Unless you’ve been explicitly asked not to.
 Otherwise, your job application is always going to be made up of two main parts: your school leaver CV and a personal cover letter that you wrote especially for the given application.
-You’re already halfway there once you’ve prepared your school leaver CV.
+You’re already halfway there once you’ve prepared your CV for a school leaver.

 A good school leaver cover letter will be between half an A4 page and one A4 page long, about 250–400 words in total.
 Its overall structure will be set by the standard UK business letter format.
 All such letters have a certain kind of header, salutation and sign-off.
 These will bookend the body of your cover letter.